lbiel06/maze-solver/README.md

 #...#.#...#
 ###.#######
 ```
-If the maze is correct, it will be displayed on the screen.
+If the maze is valid, it will be displayed on the screen.
 Click "Play" to start the animation.
 ## Customization
 In [settings.json](settings.json) file you can change:
 * x, y - Starting position.
 Coordinates are zero-based.